marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/profile-information.rst

 have shown that the behavior of a program usually changes just marginally over different data sets.

-.. index:: Static profile estimation
+.. index:: Static profile estimation, branch prediction, predict.def

-.. index:: branch prediction

-.. index:: predict.def

 When profile feedback is not available, the compiler may be asked to attempt to predict the behavior of each branch in the program using a